aerlaut/grav-base/README.md

 PHP : `/etc/php7/conf.d/zz-custom.ini`
 Supervisord : `/etc/supervisor/conf.d/supervisord.conf`

-Nginx root is set as `/var/www/html/public/`.
+Nginx root is set as `/var/www/grav-admin/`.

 #### Getting content into container ####

-Content can be copied or mounted into container with `var/www/html` as its base :
+Content can be copied or mounted into container with `var/www/grav-admin` as its base :

 copied through Dockefile

-    FROM aerlaut/laravel-base
+    FROM aerlaut/grav-base
-    COPY . /var/www/html
+    COPY . /var/www/grav-admin

 or mounted

-    docker run -v <src>:/var/www/html -p 80:80 aerlaut/laravel-base
+    docker run -v <src>/user:/var/www/grav-admin/user -p 80:80 aerlaut/grav-base

 Nginx and PHP-FPM are set to run as `root:dev`.
 The group `dev` has ID `1024`.
 Folder on host can be mounted with group `1024` to enable editing from both the container and the host.

+#### Accessing admin panel ####

+Admin panel can be accessed from `localhost/admin`.